RsyncProject/rsync/INSTALL.md

 As of 2.4.7, rsync uses Eric Troan's popt option-parsing library.
-A cut-down copy of a recent release is included in the rsync distribution, and will be used if there is no popt library on your build host, or if the --with-included-popt option is passed to ./configure.
+A cut-down copy of a recent release is included in the rsync distribution, and will be used if there is no popt library on your build host, or if the `--with-included-popt` option is passed to ./configure.

-If you configure using --enable-maintainer-mode, then rsync will try to pop up an xterm on DISPLAY=:0 if it crashes.
+If you configure using `--enable-maintainer-mode`, then rsync will try to pop up an xterm on DISPLAY=:0 if it crashes.
 You might find this useful, but it should be turned off for production builds.